TomasBeuzen/pybeach/paper.md

 functions located within the *classifier_support.py* and *data_support.py* modules.
-An instance of the *Profile* class can be created using an array of cross-shore coordinates of shape (*m*,) and an array of corresponding elevations of shape (*m*,) for a single profile or shape (*m*, *n*) for *n* profiles that share the same cross-shore co-ordinates.
+An instance of the *Profile* class can be created using an array of cross-shore coordinates of shape (*m*,) and an array of corresponding elevations of shape (*m*,) for a single profile or shape (*m*, *n*) for *n* profiles that share the same cross-shore coordinates.
 Profiles should be oriented with the sea on the right hand side.
 Four methods may be called from an instance of the *Profile* class to identify the dune toe location:

-1. `Profile.predict_dunetoe_ml()` - dune to identified using machine learning method
+1. `Profile.predict_dunetoe_ml()` - machine learning method
-2. `Profile.predict_dunetoe_mc()` - dune to identified using maximum curvature method
+2. `Profile.predict_dunetoe_mc()` - maximum curvature method
-3. `Profile.predict_dunetoe_rr()` - dune to identified using relative relief method
+3. `Profile.predict_dunetoe_rr()` - relative relief method
-4. `Profile.predict_dunetoe_pd()` - dune to identified using perpendicular distance method
+4. `Profile.predict_dunetoe_pd()` - perpendicular distance method

 *pydune* also includes methods for identifying the dune crest (`Profile.predict_dunecrest()`) and shoreline (`Profile.predict_shoreline()`) position on a beach profile; these methods are highly useful for constraining the search area of the algorithms above to the region between the dune crest and shoreline and can be called using arguments within the methods above.
-See the *pydune* documentation for further detailsß.
-The latter three dune toe detection methods are described above in Section [Summary](#Summary).
-The novel dune toe location method provided by *pydune* is the machine learning method.
-Three pre-trained machine learning models are provided with the *pydune*
+See the relevant docstrings for further details.
+The latter three dune toe detection methods above were described previously in Section [Summary](#Summary).
+The novel dune toe location method provided by *pydune* is the ML method.
+In fact, three pre-trained ML models are provided with the *pydune* package:
-package:

 1. a "barrier-island" model.
 This model was developed using 1046 pre- and 361 post- "Hurricane Ivan" airborne LIDAR profiles from Santa-Rosa Island Florida (this data was collected in 2004 and is described in [@Doran2018]);
 2. a "wave-embayed" model.
-This model was developed using 820 pre- and 948 post- "June 2016 storm" airborne LIDAR profiles from the wave-dominated, embayed southeast Australian coastline (this data was collected in 2016 and is described in [Harley2017]).
+This model was developed using 1768 pre- and post- "June 2016 storm" airborne LIDAR profiles from the wave-dominated, embayed southeast Australian coastline (this data was collected in 2016 and is described in [Harley2017]).
 3. a "mixed" model.
-A combination of the two above datasets, with a total of 3236 profiles.
+Developed using a combination of the two above datasets.

-In addition to these three models, the script *create_classifier.py* has been included in the *pydune* repository to show users how these models were created and to facilitate the creation of custom models from other datasets.
+In addition to these three pre-trained models, a script, *create_classifier.py*, is included in the *pydune* GitHub repository to show users how these models were created and to facilitate the creation of custom models from other datasets.
 This methodology is described briefly below.

-As beach profile transects can vary significantly in length (i.e., from 10’s of meters to 100’s of meters), the machine learning models developed here were created using fixed lengths of transect (referred to as a “window”) instead of an entire transect.
-Given a window, the aim of the machine learning model is to predict the probability of a dune toe being located at the center of the window (**Figure 2a**).
+For each dataset described above, the dune toe location was manually identified by an expert to facilitate the creation of the ML models.
+As beach profile transects can vary significantly in length (i.e., from 10’s of meters to 100’s of meters), the ML models developed here were created using fixed lengths of transect (referred to as a“window”) instead of an entire transect.
+Given a window, the aim of the ML model is to predict the probability of a dune toe being located at the center of the window (**Figure 2a**).
 In practice, *pydune* creates a window around every single cross-shore coordinate of an inputted profile and predicts the probability that each cross-shore location is a dune toe, selecting the point of highest probability as the dune toe.
 It was found that the gradient of profile elevations within a window (instead of the raw elevations) was a more effective and generalizable input into the model (**Figure 2b**).
 Training a model requires examples of windows that are both centered around a dune toe (positive samples) and ones that are not centered around a dune toe (negative samples).
 The negative samples can be a window centered at any point other than the actual dune toe.
 However, the samples should not be so close to the actual dune toe as to confuse the model.
-We therefore define a “buffer zone” around the actual dune toe location (**Figure 2a**) when generating negative samples, such that negative samples can only be generated using points outside of the buffer zone.
+We therefore define a“buffer zone” around the actual dune toe location (**Figure 2a**) when generating negative samples, such that negative samples can only be generated using points outside of the buffer zone.
 For each beach profile used for model training, in addition to the one positive sample (i.e., the window centered around the true dune toe), a single negative sample was randomly extracted, resulting in equal numbers of positive and negative dune toe windows.

 ![pydune-methodology-figure](docs/img/figure_2.png)*caption*